An Indian remittance company branches out in Australia

 Our Client is a money remittance firm registered in India.
 The company operates an online portal which is used by the expatriate population in several countries including USA, Canada, Britain, Germany and Singapore to remit money to India and Philippines.

 In Australia, our Client planned to setup a subsidiary to offer similar services to the Indian expatriate population, who are the largest source of permanent migration to the country.
 Furthermore, our Client planned to benefit from the business friendly environment in Australia.
-In order to fulfill these objectives, the company directors approached Healy Consultants in September, 2015.
+In order to fulfill these objectives, the company directors approached Healy Consultants.

 The initial conversations between Healy Consultants and our Client took place over the phone.
 Our Client pointed out they wanted to register a money remittance company in Australia.
 Healy Consultants realized the complexity of this engagement as money remittance companies face additional scrutiny from the Australian Government due to money laundering and terrorism financing concerns.
 However, given our prior experience with such projects, Healy Consultants assured our Client we could assist his firm and immediately forwarded the Client engagement letter.